 A short walk from the centre of Padstow brings you to the Prideaux's family home, a lovely Elizabethan manor known, not surprisingly, as Prideaux Place.
-Fourteen generations of the family have lived here, making it one of the oldest houses of continual habitation in the West Country.
-The house is set in beautifully restored historic gardens, featuring a 17th century Temple and 18th century stable.
+Fourteen generations of the family have lived here, making it one of the oldest houses of continuous habitation in the West Country.
+The house is set in beautifully restored historic gardens, featuring a 17th-century Temple and 18th-century stable.

 Address: Padstow, Cornwall, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.